-If you’re looking for a place away from any movement and where you apparently hear nothing but the sound of gushing river during the night, then consider staying close to Lakshman Jhula.
-Ram Jhula, on the other hand, is in the close proximity to some of the most popular Hindu Temples and Ashrams (including the famous Beatles Ashram) in the town, and is therefore more favoured by the Indian tourists.
+If you’re looking for a place away from any movement and where you apparently hear nothing but the sound of the gushing river during the night, then consider staying close to Lakshman Jhula.
+Ram Jhula, on the other hand, is in the close proximity to some of the most popular Hindu Temples and Ashrams (including the famous Beatles Ashram) and is, therefore, more favoured by the Indian tourists.
 From these bridges, Rishikesh wends its way along both banks of the river, at the bottom of a narrow valley.
-The east side is almost free of car traffic, and a walk from end to end takes about an hour, and passes through many sadhu huts, parks, and scores of small shops.
+The east side is almost free of car traffic, and a walk from end to end takes about an hour and passes through many sadhu huts, parks, and scores of small shops.

 Things To Do Around

-With an overgrowing popularity Rishikesh has, in recent year, transformed itself into a hub of tourism.
-And when the idea is to entertain yourself with other extracurricular activities, apart from the most sought after Yoga vacations, Rishikesh is in no shortage.
+With an overgrowing popularity, Rishikesh has, in recent year, transformed itself into a hub of tourism.
+And when the idea is to entertain yourself with other extracurricular activities, apart from the most sought-after Yoga vacations, Rishikesh has no shortage of things to see and activities to try.
 Here’s a list of some of the options available for you in under a 20 km radium around Rishikesh:

 - Experiencing the waterfalls of PhoolChatti and GarudChatti (both are located under 5kms north of Lakshman Jhula)

 - River Rafting from the town of Shivpuri (18Kms north of Lakshman Jhula

 - Bunjee Jumping and other adventure sports at Mohan Chatti (15Kms from Lakshman Jhula)